Ciprania/CipraTech/curseforge-desc.md

 Mayor of Ciprania

 _P.S.
 We do not take responsibility for any loss of life or dismemberment that may occur when the red button is pushed.
-And by pressing the red button, or having it pressed within your vicinity, you agree to stay in the VVW until either loss of life occurs, or the world is thriving once again.
+And by pressing the red button, or having it pressed within your vicinity, you agree to stay in the VVW™ until either loss of life occurs, or the world is thriving once again.
 We haven't figured out the pause feature yet._

 ![](http://saphrym.com/images/cipratech/Line.png)